Event: International Women's Day Parade

 This year’s theme, Press for Progress, is about motivating and uniting friends, colleagues and whole communities to think, act and be gender inclusive.

-The next event is march down the main street on the day, Thursday, 8 March, from 8.30am followed by a welcome address by the Council Mayor Steve Edgington at Peko Park with both men and women welcome.
+Today's event is a march down the main street today from 8.30am followed by a welcome address by the Council Mayor Steve Edgington at Peko Park with both men and women welcome.

 The march begins at the Matt Glynn Building (north-end of town), heads down Paterson Street and ends up in Peko Park.
 The event is free.

-A spokesperson from Barkly Regional Council, which received a grant from the NT Government’s Office of Women’s Policy to hold an event locally, said Council chose to have a parade down Paterson Street to celebrate the strength and resilience of all local women as well as the long journey ahead.
+A spokesperson from Barkly Regional Council, which received a grant from the Northern Territory Government’s Office of Gender Equity and Diversity to hold an event locally, said Council chose to have a parade down Paterson Street to celebrate the strength and resilience of all local women as well as the long journey ahead.

 “This is a time not only to reflect on how far women have come around the world and in the region, but how far we have to go,” she said.
 “Individually, we're one drop but together we're an ocean of change.”